generosss/sass-template/README.md

 # sass-template
-Starter dev kit with all relevent SASS files
+Starter dev kit with all relevant SASS files